awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

 After you complete the steps in [Task 1: Configuring Change Manager user identity management and template reviewers](#cm-configure-account-task-1), you can designate extra reviewers for change requests during *change freeze events* and specify which available best practices you want to allow for your Change Manager operations\.

-A change freeze event means that restrictions are in place in the current change calendar \(the calendar state in AWS Systems Manager Change Calendar is CLOSED\)\.
-In these cases, in addition to regular approvers for change requests, change freeze approvers must also grant permission for this change request to run\.
-If they don't, the change won't be processed until the calendar state is again OPEN\.
+A change freeze event means that restrictions are in place in the current change calendar \(the calendar state in AWS Systems Manager Change Calendar is `CLOSED`\)\.
+In these cases, in addition to regular approvers for change requests, or if the change request is created using a template that allow auto\-approvals, change freeze approvers must grant permission for this change request to run\.
+If they don't, the change won't be processed until the calendar state is again `OPEN`\.

 **To configure Change Manager change freeze event approvers and best practices**